MiniZinc/libminizinc/en/flattening.rst

   predicate alldifferent(array[int] of var int:x);

-in its globals library, while a solver using the default decompsition will have the definition
+in its globals library, while a solver using the default decomposition will have the definition

 .. code-block:: minizinc